FPGAwars/fpgawars.github.io/jekyll/README.md

 Based on [Start Bootstrap Agency Jekyll theme](https://github.com/y7kim/agency-jekyll-theme).

+### Development

-Execute `jekyll serve` to run the website locally
+Execute `jekyll serve` to run the website locally.

+The Projects-Tutorials-Workshops-Talks information is located in the `_content` directory and the images (600x510) in the `img` directory.